arjunkunna/regent-fft/README.md

 First, an FFT interface has to be generated depending on the type of transform you hope to do.
 Then, we:

-- create a plan,
+- Create a plan,
-- execute the said plan, and then
+- Execute the said plan, and then
-- destroy the plan once we are done.
+- Destroy the plan once we are done.

 There are several sample code snippets in the `fft_test.rg` file for reference as well.